msach05/Module20_CapstoneEDA/README.md

 ## Project Structure and Summary

-This project explores the key factors associated with self-reported happiness using survey data from a large dataset.
+This project explores the key factors associated with self-reported happiness using survey data from a World Value Survey(https://www.worldvaluessurvey.org/WVSDocumentationWV7.jsp) dataset.
 It includes:

-- A Jupyter notebook with comments
+- A Jupyter notebook with comments[Notebook] (https://github.com/msach05/Module20_CapstoneEDA/blob/main/CapstoneProjectAnalysis-InitialReportAndDataAnalysis.ipynb)
 - The datafile is included in the Data Folder
 - A README document summarizing key findings (notebook link included).